How and Why to Use a VPN: A Primer on Virtual Private Networks

 - Speed: Either use free trials or short-term contracts to make sure you get a speedy VPN.

-- Kill Switch: If you want to be absolutely sure that none of your data leaks from your internet connection, then you should choose a VPN that will disconnect you from the internet as soon as it detects that your VPN connection is dropped.
+- Kill Switch: If you want to be absolutely sure that none of your data leaks from your internet connection, then you should choose a VPN that has a kill switch, which will disconnect you from the internet as soon as it detects that your VPN connection is dropped.

 How to Install a VPN